TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 - Note2: It takes about 1 GB of memory per logical CPU core to compile the ROS1 bridge.
 So, if your system has only 4 GB of memory but 100 logical CPU cores, it will still use only 4 logical cores for the compilation.
 Now, why does it take so much memory to compile?
 Well, you can blame the overuse of C++ templates...

+- Note3: If you are looking for ROS2 Jazzy + Ubuntu 24.04 support, see https://github.com/TommyChangUMD/ros-jazzy-ros1-bridge-builder

 ## How to create this builder docker images:

 ``` bash